MarisaKirisame/DefComBlog/Calculator.md

 Ignore the scary title for now.
 Lets try to make our Interpreter faster.
 I had increase n from 2 to 4, so we are now multiplying 2 4*4 matrix, and run the eval() in a loop, and profiled the resulting code.

-The profiler tell me that most time is spend in Map.get()
+The profiler tell me that most time is spend in Map.get().
+Why?
+What is in a Map?

+There are multiple ways to implement a Map from String to Int.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MTMzNzU1NCwxNjc2ODgzMzExLC0xMz
-I1ODYwMzg3LC0yMDEyNjYxOTE0LDc3NjI1NTQ4MiwtNDc3NzAx
-MjA2LC0xMDk2OTgyMjc1LDcyNjExMDgzNiwxNzU2NjM3MjI5LC
-02OTgzODg1MiwzMjIwMjA3MzIsLTExMzUzNzU0NzksODQwNzQ5
-MzE3LC00NTMzNDA4ODcsMTk0NTA0MzM4NywzMzQ3MzY1OTUsLT
-IwNTMwOTMxNjIsLTExMDQ1MzQ2OTMsLTE4ODQ5OTAxMzMsLTE1
-MjY5NTI0NDhdfQ==
+eyJoaXN0b3J5IjpbODc0MzkzMzQ4LDExNTEzMzc1NTQsMTY3Nj
+g4MzMxMSwtMTMyNTg2MDM4NywtMjAxMjY2MTkxNCw3NzYyNTU0
+ODIsLTQ3NzcwMTIwNiwtMTA5Njk4MjI3NSw3MjYxMTA4MzYsMT
+c1NjYzNzIyOSwtNjk4Mzg4NTIsMzIyMDIwNzMyLC0xMTM1Mzc1
+NDc5LDg0MDc0OTMxNywtNDUzMzQwODg3LDE5NDUwNDMzODcsMz
+M0NzM2NTk1LC0yMDUzMDkzMTYyLC0xMTA0NTM0NjkzLC0xODg0
+OTkwMTMzXX0=
 -->